 For this purpose, we will use the DAX function PATHCONTAINS(path, item).
 This function takes a pipe-delimited text of values (for example, Asia|Europe|Africa) known as a path and an item to search for in this path (for example, Africa).
 It returns true if that item is found in the path.

-1) To achieve this result, we create a new parameter in the Countries dataset that takes the values of the Continent drop-down field and creates a pipe-delimited string from the array of selection.
-This step ensures that we can filter countries based on the selection of multiple continents, instead of one continent at a time.
+• To achieve this result, we create a new parameter in the Countries dataset that takes the values of the Continent drop-down field and creates a pipe-delimited string from the array of selections.
+This step ensures that we can filter countries by selecting multiple continents instead of one continent at a time.

 Evaluate Filter(‘Countries’, PathContains(@p_continents, ‘Countries'[Continent]))

-3) Save the dataset and run the report.
-Now when we select South America from the drop-down list, it shows only South American Countries.
+• Save the dataset and run the report.
+When we select South America from the drop-down list, it shows only South American Countries.

-Till now, we have solved both the problems separately, but we should be able to search countries by continent and by text as well.
+Until now, we have solved both problems separately, but we should be able to search countries by continent and text.
 So now it’s time to combine the above two sub-solutions and solve the bigger problem.

-- We will use the AND() operator in DAX that gets two expressions as input and returns true, if both of them are true.
+• We will use the AND() operator in DAX, which gets two expressions as input and returns true if both are true.
 Otherwise, it returns false.

-- Update the Query to use the following DAX expression.
+• Update the query using the following DAX expression.

 Evaluate Filter(